 “A factor of ten may seem like a wide margin, but one power of ten on a scale of 120 is a pretty close call.
 The cliché that “life is balanced on a knife-edge” is a staggering understatement in this case: no knife in the universe could have an edge that fine.
 Logically, it is possible that the laws of physics conspire to create an almost but not quite perfect. cancellation.
 But then it would be an extraordinary coincidence that that level of cancellation—119 powers of ten, after all—just happened by chance to be what is needed to bring about a universe fit for life.
 How much chance can we buy in a scientific explanation?” [x]

 Luke A. Barnes, a specialist in fine-tuning, summarises the issue:

 “There is some reason — some physical reason — why the large contributions to the vacuum energy of the universe don’t make it life-prohibiting… This is fine-tuning par excellence.” [xi]

-IN PART 2, we will examine a range of responses to the fine-tuning of the universe, with a special focus on the multiverse, and argue that Divine Design is the only real solution to this enigma.
-To make sure you don’t miss it, sign up to our mailing list below!
+In Part 2, we will examine a range of responses to the fine-tuning of the universe, especially the multiverse, and argue that Divine Design is the only real solution to this enigma.

 [i] Barnes, L. (2012).
 The Fine-Tuning of the Universe for Intelligent Life.
 Publications of the Astronomical Society of Australia, 29(04), pp.529-564.
 Section: A.1.16